Tearsheet

 David Savman, Global Brand President, Calvin Klein

 David Savman is the Global Brand President for Calvin Klein and a member of PVH's Executive Leadership Team.
-He joined PVH in 2022 as Executive Vice President and Chief Supply Chain Officer, a role in which he led the company's global operations and supply chain.
-In 2024, he also served as interim CEO for PVH Europe.
-Prior to PVH, Savman spent nearly two decades at H&M Group, where his positions included Head of Global Supply Chain.
+He joined PVH in 2022 and previously served as the company's Chief Supply Chain Officer, leading global operations and supply chain.
+In 2024, he also served as interim CEO for PVH Europe, where he is credited with repositioning the region for growth.
+Before joining PVH, Savman spent nearly two decades at H&M Group, including as Head of Global Supply Chain.
+He has extensive experience leading product-centric organizations and managing key functions like supply chain, production, product development, and innovation across Asia and Europe.

 Lea Rytz Goldman, Global Brand President, Tommy Hilfiger